All Tech-ed Out

 ADULT BABY MONITORS

 If you haven’t heard of Tristan Harris, you may want to check him out.
-He’s a young Silicon Valley tech guy with a conscience who started Time Well Spent, “a non-profit movement to align technology with our humanity.”
-He was recently a guest on author Sam Harris’s podcast Waking Up where he revealed how the big tech companies use the power of persuasion to influence us.
+He’s a young Silicon Valley tech guy with a conscience who founded the Center for Humane Technology, whose mission is: We envision a world with technology that respects our attention, improves our well-being, and strengthens communities.“ He was recently a guest on author Sam Harris’s podcast Waking Up where he revealed how the big tech companies use the power of persuasion to influence us.
 (Some serious brain power unleashed during that conversation – it’s worth a listen).

 We appear to be moving toward “information overload” as the world grows more connected and more chaotic, and more chaotic because it’s more connected.
 Tristan suggested that the technology we use is not neutral, but that we’re being intentionally persuaded based on things that we respond to/click on.
 The more insidious this problem becomes the more difficult it’s going to be to discern the truth.